Hankook: Sponsorships

 Hankook is one of the sponsors of the UEFA Europa League since 2012.
 In 2021, Hankook's partnership with UEFA was renewed and will include sponsoring the new UEFA Europa Conference League through the Laufenn brand.

-Hankook is also involved in drifting sponsorship in a number of countries, most notably in North America in the Formula D championship and in Ireland in the Prodrift championship.

-Hankook is the official tire supplier of the reality TV series Car Warriors.
+Hankook was the official tire supplier of the reality TV series Car Warriors.

-As of 2017, Hankook is one of the major sponsors of the Kontinental Hockey League.
+From 2017 to 2022, Hankook was one of the major sponsors of the Kontinental Hockey League.

-Hankook is also involved with simracing, as the main sponsor for Liga ZGT and ApexGT e-Sports, brazilians Gran Turismo Sport Simracing League.
+Hankook is also involved with sim racing, as the main sponsor for Liga ZGT and ApexGT e-Sports, Brazilians Gran Turismo Sport Simracing League.
+Since 2019, Hankook is the main sponsor of SVRT, a Gran Turismo Sport sim racing team.

 Since 2018, Hankook has been the official tire of Major League Baseball and sponsored the 2020 MLB Wild Card Series.

-Since 2019, Hankook is the main sponsor of SVRT, a Gran Turismo Sport SimRacing Team.

-In 2021 Hankook will be sponsoring the 3DBotMaker Diecast Racing League on Youtube.
+In 2021, Hankook will be sponsoring the 3DBotMaker Diecast Racing League on YouTube.

 Awards

 Traditionally, Hankook has applied for international product design competitions.
 The received awards are widely used in the company's marketing activities, for example, at specialized exhibitions, during training seminars for dealers, in printed catalogs and advertising.
 Hankook received most of the awards from the German-based organizations International Forum Design and Red Dot.

 Hankook also earned several awards for its concept tires.
 The latest ones are the Hexonic smart tire for autonomous car sharing and the futuristic Aeroflow racing tire for motorsport competition.
 In 2019, both tires won the US-based International Design Excellence Awards (IDEA).